 The vast majority of displaced people in Western societies, including Indigenous and homeless peoples, never cross international borders.
 Actually, in many ways, internally displaced peoples are more marginalized and vulnerable because fewer legal instruments apply to safeguarding their rights.
 Furthermore, the social, political and legal issues of wealthy states favoring immigration of one group (e.g., Western Europeans) over another (e.g., African migrants), yet unethically brain-draining resource poor communities of highly educated citizens, underpin the perpetuation of neo-colonial oppression.
 Obviously, a form of double standards on the part of advanced nations, unfair and unjust processes of migrations are buried deep within the façade of globalizations, democracy, and development models.

 Law and Society Association Annual Meetings offer a unique opportunity to deconstruct and critically assess the complexities of forced migration discourse.
 While few Law and Society Collaborative Research Networks (CRN) focus on other forms of migration and citizenship, CRN11: Displaced Peoples provides a platform to critically examine global displacement beyond conventional internally displaced persons and refugees embedded in the politics of border crossing, citizenship and voluntary immigration.
 It is within this context that CRN11 seeks to examine the intersections of race, gender, class, power and privilege within the global migration polity of migrants, refugees and internally displaced persons.

 The philosophy behind forming CRN11 lies in the coinage of the term used to describe it: i.e., “Displaced Peoples”.
-In seeking to normalize the concept of displacement as an umbrella term for generalized displacement, both internally and internationally, CRN11 adopts a broad perspective to forced migration to include all those compelled to leave their places of habitual abode due to natural disasters or man-made hazards.
+In seeking to normalize the concept of displacement as an umbrella term for generalized displacement, both internally and internationally, CRN11 adopts a broad perspective to forced migration to include all those compelled to leave their places of habitual abode due to natural disasters or man-made hazards, which include but not limited to internally displaced peoples, refugees, migrants, Indigenous peoples, homeless peoples, and mental displacement.

 To this end, CRN11 hopes to engage everyone interested in global displacement issues to network, contribute and participate in our global collaboration.